remy/remysharp.com/public/blog/how-i-reduced-cpu-load-from-95-to-20.md

 Although JS Bin's code would load a config file and [set the](https://github.com/jsbin/jsbin/blob/master/lib/app.js#L61) `NODE_ENV` dynamically.
 Except...it wasn't actually being set early enough.

-I changed the [upstart script](https://github.com/jsbin/production/blob/master/apps.jsbin.com/etc/init/jsbin.conf#L18) to execute *directly* in production mode, and voila, the CPU dropped to a nice stable 20% (or so, rising and falling as I'd expect).
+I changed the [upstart script](https://github.com/jsbin/production/blob/master/apps.jsbin.com/etc/init/jsbin.conf#L18) to execute *directly* in production mode, and voilà, the CPU dropped to a nice stable 20% (or so, rising and falling as I'd expect).

 ## The how